-Setup password This is the password that you must enter to access and make changes to the BIOS or UEFI settings of
+Setup password This is the password that you must enter to access and make changes to the BIOS or UEFI settings of i NOTE: Your system is shipped with the system and setup password feature disabled.

 CAUTION: Avoid leaving your system running and unattended.
 Enabling the password feature provides a basic level of security for the data on your system.